Singularities of mean curvature flow with bounded mean curvature and Morse index: Introduction

 \section{Introduction}

 Let $\mathbf{x}_0:M^n\to \mathbb{R}^{n+1}$ be a closed hypersurface in $\mathbb{R}^{n+1}$.
-A one-parameter family of immersions $\mathbf{x}(p,t):M\to \mathbb{R}^{n+1}$ is called a mean curvature flow, if $\mathbf{x}$ satisfies the equation
+A one-parameter family of immersions $\mathbf{x}(p,t):M\to \mathbb{R}^{n+1}$ is called a mean curvature flow if $\mathbf{x}$ satisfies the equation

-where $H$ denotes the mean curvature of the hypersurface $M_t:=\mathbf{x}(t)(M)$ and $\mathbf{n}$ denote the unit normal vector field of $M_t$.
+where $H$ denotes the mean curvature of the hypersurface $M_t:=\mathbf{x}(t)(M)$ and $\mathbf{n}$ denotes the unit normal vector field of $M_t$.
 Huisken \cite{Hui90} proved that if the flow \eqref{eq0.1} develops a singularity at time $T<\infty$, then the second fundamental form will blow up at time $T$.

-A central concern arising in the analysis of singularity of minimal surface and mean curvature flows has been the multiplicity.
-If a stable minimal hypersurface has unit density almost everywhere, Ilmanen \cite{Ilm96} showed that all its tangent cone is of multiplicity one.
-If the initial hypersurface is mean convex or satisfies the Andrews condition, then the multiplicity-one conjecture holds. (cf.White \cite{Whi00},Haslhofer and Kleiner \cite{HK}, Andrews \cite{And}) In \cite{Ilm95}, Ilmanen showed that the tangent flow at the first singular time must be smooth for a smooth embedded mean curvature flow in $\IR^{3}$, and he conjectured \begin{conjecture}(Multiplicity One Conjecture) For a smooth one parameter family of closed embedded surfaces in $\IR^3$ flowing by mean curvature, every tangent flow at the first singular time has multiplicity one. \end{conjecture}

-Recently, Bamler-Kleiner \cite{BK} proved the Multiplicity One Conjecture.
-As a corollary, they classified the asymptotic structure of self-shrinkers in $\IR^3$ which is proposed by Ilmanen(see also Wang \cite{Wan16}).
-Ilmamen \cite{Ilm95} also conjectured that \begin{conjecture} The blowups are smooth for embedded hypersurfaces in $\IR^{n+1}$ up to $n\leq 6$. \end{conjecture} If Conjecture \ref{conj0.2} holds and multiplicity one conjecture holds for $n\leq 6$, then the mean curvature blows up at the first finite singular time for a closed smooth embedded mean curvature flow in $\IR^{n+1}$ for $n\leq 6$.
-So we get a "weaker" conjecture \begin{conjecture} The mean curvature blows up at the first finite singular time for a closed smooth embedded mean curvature flow in $\IR^{n+1}$ for $n\leq 6$. \end{conjecture}

-For $3\leq n\leq 6$, Conjecture \ref{conj0.3} is still open.
-In this paper, we study the multiplicity of the singularity of mean curvature flow with bounded mean curvature and bounded index.
-In this paper, we assume that $n\geq 3$. \begin{theorem} For $n\ge 3$, let $\mathbf{x}:M^n\to \mathbb{R}^{n+1}(t\in [0,T))$ be a closed smooth embedded mean curvature flow in $\mathbb{R}^{n+1}$.
-Suppose that
+In his book, Mantegazza \cite{Man11} asked, “Is a uniform bound on the mean curvature $H$ alone sufficient to prevent singularities during the flow?”
+Recently, Vishwamitra \cite{Vis26} showed that if both $H$ and $\nabla H$ are uniformly bounded, the flow can be extended.

+In dimension two, Ilmanen \cite{Ilm26} showed that for a smooth embedded mean curvature flow in $\mathbb{R}^3$, the tangent flow at the first singular time must be smooth, and he conjectured that the convergence is of multiplicity one.
+In \cite{LW19,LW22}, Li and Wang showed that if the mean curvature is of type-I, then the convergence is of multiplicity one.
+As a corollary, they showed that for a closed smooth embedded mean curvature flow in $\mathbb{R}^3$, the mean curvature blows up at the first finite singular time, thereby giving an affirmative answer to Mantegazza’s question.
+Recently, Bamler and Kleiner \cite{BK23} proved the Multiplicity One Conjecture in full generality.

+For $n\geq 7$, Vel\'azquez \cite{Vel94} constructed a family of smooth embedded hypersurfaces evolving in $\IR^{n+1}$ whose blowup is a minimizing cone.
+Moreover, Stolarski \cite{Sto23} established the existence of mean curvature flows with uniformly bounded mean curvature, thus answering Mantegazza's question in the negative.
+For further studies of mean curvature flows modeled by minimizing cone, we refer the reader to \cite{ADS26,GS18,Liu24,Hua25}.